FrancoisHUP/ainews_podcast/README.md

 # genai_podcast

-This project aims to generate a full podcast base on a news letter feed.
+This project aims to generate a complete podcast based on a newsletter feed.

 ## Usefull links :